PaddlePaddle/FastDeploy/examples/application/js/WebDemo_en.md

 After the export is successful, files such as `model.json chunk_1.dat` will appear in the local directory, which are the network structure and model parameter binary files corresponding to the js model.

 Step 2: Upload the exported js model to a server that supports cross-domain access.
-For the CORS configuration of the server, refer to the following figure:
+For the CORS configuration of the server, refer to the following image:
 ![image](https://user-images.githubusercontent.com/26592129/196612669-5233137a-969c-49eb-b8c7-71bef5088686.png)

 Step 3: Modify the code to replace the default model.
-Take the OCR demo as an example, modify the [model initialization code] in the OCR web demo (https://github.com/PaddlePaddle/FastDeploy/tree/develop/examples/application/js/web_demo/src/pages/cv/ocr/TextRecognition /TextRecognition.vue#L64), i.e.
+Take the OCR demo as an example, modify the [model initialization code](https://github.com/PaddlePaddle/FastDeploy/tree/develop/examples/application/js/web_demo/src/pages/cv/ocr/TextRecognition/TextRecognition.vue#L64) in the OCR web demo , i.e.

 ````
 await ocr.init();